 Software Licensing for Packages in Bintray

-For every open source package posted in Bintray, the owner must indicate by which license others users may use, reproduce and redistribute the software.
-The choice of which license to assign the package is up to the owner of the package and in the Bintray UI, the owner may choose from dozens of industry-standard licenses or propose his own license.
-(For packages distributed under a EULA, please refer to Managing Products and EULAs)
+For every Open-Source package posted in Bintray, the owner must indicate by which license others users may use, reproduce and redistribute the software.
+The choice of which license to assign the package is up to the owner of the package and in the Bintray UI, the owner may choose from dozens of industry-standard OSS licenses, request a new OSS license, or create a proprietary license.
+(For packages distributed under a EULA, please refer to Managing Products and EULAs.)

 It is possible to assign more than one license to a package.